vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-shipping-network/vtex-shipping-network-labels-integration.md

 ## Integration

 The endpoint described in this document is responsible for creating the Shipping Labels of all the packages associated with an order.
-Given an `orderId`, it will provide an URL that when accessed downloads a pdf file containing the Shipping Labels.
+Given an `orderId`, it will provide a URL that when accessed downloads a pdf file containing the Shipping Labels.

 >❗ The URL returned by the API is valid for 5 days from the moment it was requested, and expires after that period.
 If the file is required after the link has expired, only a new request with the same `orderId` will provide a new valid URL.